 |field hockey||shotputting||weight lifting|

 A study conducted on high school varsity basketball teams in Florida assessed the benefit of mouthguard use in sports other than football.
 It was found that 31% of surveyed Florida varsity basketball players sustained orofacial injuries during the season.
 Fifty-three percent reported more than one injury during the season.
-Of the 1,020 players, fewer than half wore mouthguards and only 2 of these sustained oral injuries not requiring professional attention during the season.5 It was concluded by the authors that there is a high risk of orofacial injury competing in basketball without a mouthguard, which would increase a player’s chance of orofacial injury almost sevenfold.6 Soporowski and others found that of all the injuries presented to dental offices, 62% occurred while the patient was participating in an unorganized sport.
-Children between the ages of seven and ten have the highest number of injuries (59.6%).
-Baseball had the most injury sites, 72 of 159 injuries, biking followed with 59, and hockey and basketball were third and fourth respectively.7 Another study was conducted with 3,411 athletes.
+Of the 1,020 players, fewer than half wore mouthguards and only 2 of these players sustained oral injuries not requiring professional attention during the season.5 It was concluded by the authors that there is a high risk of orofacial injury competing in basketball without a mouthguard, which would increase a player’s chance of orofacial injury almost sevenfold.6 Soporowski and others found that of all the injuries presented to dental offices, 62% occurred while the patient was participating in an unorganized sport.
+Children between the ages of 7-10 years have the highest number of injuries (59.6%).
+Baseball had the most injury sites, 72 of 159 injuries, biking followed with 59 injuries, and hockey and basketball were third and fourth respectively.7 Another study was conducted with 3,411 athletes.
 The highest incidence of orofacial injury for the male athletes was noted in wrestling and basketball.
 For females, it was basketball and field hockey.
+None of the athletes who sustained an injury was wearing a mouthguard.
 None of the athletes who sustained an injury was wearing a mouthguard.4

-A study conducted on high school athletes, in which researchers interviewed 2,470 junior and senior high school football players, showed 9% of all athletes sustained some form of orofacial injury with 3% reporting loss of consciousness.
-Fifty-six percent of all concussions and 75% of all orofacial injuries occurred while the athlete refrained from mouthguard protection.4 In Alabama, a study on 754 football players revealed that 52% of all orofacial injuries occurred in sports other than organized football.
-Basketball and baseball continue to have the highest incidence of sports-related dental injuries with children 7-17 years old.
-Baseball has the highest incidence of trauma with 7-12 year old children and basketball injuries occur more frequently with children 13-17 years old.4,47 With non-organized sports, bicycles are the most common consumer sports product that contributes to dental injuries of children.47 Other recreational sports include skateboarding and roller or inline skating.29,47-50 Morrow and Kuebker conducted surveys in selected Texas high schools to determine the incidence of orofacial injuries on approximately 122,000 male and female athletes.
-They measured the types of mouthguards worn and dental injury experienced in football, and later indicated that soccer and basketball had higher dental injury rates than football.
-The number and nature of dental injuries experienced by male athletes showed that lip and tongue lacerations were the most frequently reported injuries.
+A study conducted on high school athletes, in which researchers interviewed 2,470 junior and senior high school football players, showed 9% of all athletes sustained some form of orofacial injury, with 3% reporting loss of consciousness.
+Fifty-six percent of all traumatic brain injuries (concussions) and 75% of all orofacial injuries occurred when the athlete refrained from using mouthguard protection.4 In Alabama, a study on 754 football players revealed that 52% of all orofacial injuries occurred in sports other than organized football.
+Basketball and baseball had the highest incidence of sports-related dental injuries with children 7-17 years old.
+Baseball also had the highest incidence of trauma with 7-12 year old children, with basketball injuries occurring more frequently with children 13-17 years old.4,47 With non-organized sports, bicycles are the most common consumer sports product that contributes to dental injuries of children.47 Other recreational sports include skateboarding and roller or inline skating.47 Other recreational sports include skateboarding and roller or inline skating.29,47-50 Morrow and Kuebker conducted surveys in selected Texas high schools to determine the incidence of orofacial injuries with approximately 122,000 male and female athletes.
+They learned that soccer and basketball players had higher dental injury rates than football players.
+They also found that male athletes reported lip and tongue lacerations as the most frequent injuries.
 In addition, fourteen jaw fractures were reported with as many fractures in baseball and soccer as there were in football.8